 #How to Fix the Spinning Wheel With Recovery Mode

 Recovery Mode lets you update or restore iOS through a computer.
-According to Apple’s Recovery Mode guide, this is the recommended next step when a force restart doesn’t fix the issue.
+According to Apple’s Recovery Mode guide, this is recommended after a force restart fails, and the page outlines 6 sequential steps to put the iPhone into the recovery state.

 You’ll need a Mac with Finder (macOS Catalina or later) or a PC with iTunes.